hoomb/json-db-update/README.md

 create a file under `src/main/resources/config/jsondbupdate` (create `config/jsondbupdate` if necessary) and name it something like <timestamp>_update_customer.csv

 **Note:** there is no naming convention.
-It is just enough to create a csv with a proper format
+It is just enough to create a csv with a proper format.
+Although it is highly recommended to use this format to have a proper execution order:
+`yyyyMMddHHmmss_description.csv`

+You can generate it using this command:
+`date +%Y%m%d%H%M%S`

 our file does look like this: